Adverse Reaction to Drugs

 All team members are aware that they must follow the GDC principles of raising concerns and ‘put patients’ interests first and act to protect them’ if they believe that patients might be at risk because of:

-Their own health, behaviour or professional performance or that of another team member or;
+Their own health, behaviour or professional performance or that of another team member or any aspect of the clinical environment.

 - Are acting in good faith